The maryland delegation

 United states senator chris van hollen (D)

-Maryland’s junior senator is serving his second term.
+Maryland’s senior senator is serving his second term.
 A former long-time House member, Chris Van Hollen earned his undergraduate degree from Swarthmore College, an MPP degree from Harvard University, and his law degree from Georgetown University.
-Married and the father of three, the Senator serves on the Appropriations Committee, the Foreign Relations Committee, and the Budget Committee.
+Married and the father of three, the Senator serves on the Appropriations Committee; the Banking, Housing, and Urban Affairs Committee; the Foreign Relations Committee; and the Budget Committee.

 the representatives